Jill Dando: Prosecution evidence

-The court heard how George had visited a disability health center in Greswell Street, which was approximately half a mile from Gowan Avenue, without an appointment about 20 minutes after Dando was murdered.
+The court heard how George had visited a disability health centre in Greswell Street, approximately half a mile from Gowan Avenue, without an appointment about twenty minutes after Dando's murder.
 Witnesses at the scene described him as being in an agitated state and carrying a plastic bag full of complaint letters.
-George again turned up at the center a couple of days later, asking staff about the exact time of his original visit, as he claimed a description of the prime suspect had been released that matched his appearance.
-The prosecution argued that George's motive for visiting the center was to establish an alibi for his whereabouts around the time of the murder.
-The owner of a taxi company testified that George had visited his office on Fulham Palace Road at 1pm on the day in question, remarking that he appeared agitated and had no money to pay for his requested journey.
+George returned to the centre a couple of days later, asking staff about the exact time of his original visit, as he claimed a description of the prime suspect had been released that matched his appearance.
+The prosecution argued that George's motive for visiting the centre was to establish an alibi for his whereabouts around the time of the murder.

+The owner of a taxi company testified that George had visited his office on Fulham Palace Road several hours after the murder, remarking that he appeared agitated and had no money to pay for his requested journey.
 George also returned to the office a couple of days later to ask about the time of his original visit and what he was wearing then.
-Although George would later claim in police interviews that he wanted to account for his movements after being told by other people that he matched a photofit picture of the murder suspect issued by the authorities, police records proved that the photofit was not released to the public until four days after the murder.
+Although George would later claim in police interviews that he wanted to account for his movements after being told by other people that he matched a photofit picture of the suspect issued by authorities, police records proved that the photofit was not released to the public until four days after the murder.

 Detective Constable John Gallagher described how he interviewed George in April 2000 so as to eliminate him from inquires, and George had stated how he remained at home on the morning of the murder before attending a disability group in Fulham around lunchtime.
 Six days later the police broke into George's flat to search it for evidence, taking several items away for further examination.
 They returned in early May 2000 to carry out further searches, before a final search was carried out after George's arrest at the end of that month.
-Items seized included clothing, military related books and hand written documents.
+Items seized included clothing, military-related books and handwritten documents.
 Among these were lists compiled by George of the home addresses, physical descriptions and car registration numbers of almost 100 women, including Princess Diana.
-Detectives also processed hundreds of undeveloped camera rolls seized from his flat, which showed George had taken thousands of covert photographs of over 400 different women around Hammersmith and Fulham without their knowledge.
-A Cecil Gee branded overcoat was also seized as evidence, and was later found to have traces of firearms discharge residue inside one of its pockets.
+Detectives also processed hundreds of undeveloped camera rolls seized from his flat, which showed George had taken thousands of photographs of over 400 different women around Hammersmith and Fulham without their knowledge.
+A Cecil Gee branded overcoat was also seized as evidence, and was later found to have traces of firearm residue inside one of its pockets.